Death of Michael Swindells: Background

 Swindells lived in Burton upon Trent in Staffordshire but was originally from Hyde, Greater Manchester.
 He was a former Royal Engineers lance corporal who had served with West Midlands Police for 14 years until his death.

 Death

 Swindells was stabbed once in the chest, penetrating his heart, while pursuing a suspect, known to be armed with a kitchen knife, on a towpath of the Tame Valley Canal underneath Gravelly Hill Interchange in Aston, Birmingham.
 The suspect had used the knife earlier in the day to threaten a carpenter carrying out routine repair work on a garden gate outside his council house, which led to Swindells and some of his colleagues later encountering the suspect on a park bench then pursuing him down the towpath for over half-a-mile (800 m).
-The officer's colleagues administered first aid after the stabbing but were unable to save him; the suspect was arrested later in a cemetery, three miles (4.8 km) away, by armed police.
+The officer's colleagues administered first aid after the stabbing but were unable to save him; the suspect was arrested later in Witton Cemetery, three miles (4.8 km) away, by armed police.